Altofts

-Altofts is a village in West Yorkshire, England.
+Altofts is a village in the civil parish of Normanton and Altofts, in the City of Wakefield, West Yorkshire, England.
 It lies 5 mi north-east from the centre of Wakefield and less than 1 mi north-west of Normanton.
 The M62 runs close to the village to the north-east, and the Aire and Calder Navigation to the north-west.

-The village is part of the civil parish of Normanton, but for local elections it is part of the ward of Altofts and Whitwood, which also includes the western part of Castleford.
+It is part of the ward of Altofts and Whitwood, which also includes the western part of Castleford.

 Economy

 Many people in the village previously worked in the local coal mines.
 The largest mine in the village, The West Riding Colliery, was owned by Pope and Pearsons.
 It was here that the first British coaldust experiments took place during 1908 and 1909, conducted by W. E. Garforth, manager of the colliery and president of the Mining Association of Great Britain.
 In the early 20th century Garforth's improvement to worker safety helped to develop underground safety and rescue procedures that are today common worldwide.
 Today people are either employed in neighbouring towns and cities, or on the Wakefield Europort's 'Tuscany Park' industrial estate which has been developed over recent decades.

 Altofts' brickworks, Normanton Brick Co Ltd, moved to its present Greenfield Road site from Wakefield Road in the late 1990s.
 It ran under Thomas Kirk's great grandsons until it stopped production in 2011.